 MARCH 2022 UPDATE: I am currently offering in-person appointments, as we can physically distance in my office, and because telehealth simply doesn’t work for everyone.
 I also continue to offer sessions by phone or web.
 Here are the precautions the office is taking for in-person appointments, to continue keeping all of us as safe as possible:

-- I have created an additional ‘informed consent’ form that asks you to confirm certain information regarding your current health and possible exposure to COVID-19, as well as taking certain steps to minimize risk and exposure.
-For example, please don’t attend at the office if you are showing any symptoms of illness, or if you have been on a plane, or outside of BC, in the past 14 days; or if you have been exposed to anyone who is currently sick or self-isolating in the past 14 days.
+- We are still asking clients to take certain steps to minimize risk and exposure, for example, please don’t attend at the office if you are showing any symptoms of illness, or if you have been exposed to anyone who is currently sick or self-isolating.